Transactions and Proceedings of the Royal Society of New Zealand 83 (4): 622 (1956)

-- This species seems obscure because it is treated in few field guides or mushroom websites, does not have an English Wikipedia page, and had no photos on Mushroom Observer.
-Ryvarden (2010) says
+- This species seems obscure because it is treated in few field guides or mushroom websites, and does not have an English Wikipedia page.

 clamps rather scattered and often difficult to find.This is certainly true.
 The generative hyphae don't rehydrate well and are difficult to tease apart and the septa and clamps are rare.
-But the cystidia are huge, long-pointed, scattered to dense, and can be seen protruding from the hymenium when viewed under a dissecting scope.
+But the cystidia are very noticeable.

 - Schweinitz collection, on trunk of half dead Morus alba [white mulberry], Bethlehem, Pennsylvania, USA.

 - Starting out in Thelephora (1832), this species has been transferred to Hymenochaete (1846), Corticium (1888), Peniophora (1888), Stereum (1890), Lloydella (1901), and finally Lopharia (1956).
 Lopharia cinerescens is an orthographic variant spelling.
-This species has up to a dozen heterotypic synonyms dating from 1860 to 1914, but Index Fungorum and Mycobank do not agree on whether Lopharia mirabilis is a synonym (along with its own synonyms).
+This species has up to a dozen heterotypic synonyms dating from 1860 to 1914.
+Index Fungorum and Mycobank did not agree on the status of Lopharia mirabilis but it is a separate species.

 - Specimens examined: